ChiefGokhlayeh/textidote-action/README.md

 ## Contributing

 Please raise an issue if you encounter any troubles related to this action.
 Pull requests are always welcome.
-This is a hobby project afterall.
+This is a hobby project after all.

 Contributors in alphabetical order:

 -   Andreas Baulig

+## Alternatives

+If you want continuous spell and grammar checking as you type, I recommend the excellent [LTeX Language Server](https://valentjn.github.io/ltex/), also available as [VS Code extension](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex).
+LTeX has a greater understanding of LaTeX commands and a more intuitive mechanism of adding new unknown commands.
+TeXtidote may then be used like a linter in the classical sense.

 ## License